artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ### Lab 6

-The following C code is intended to run on the Ripes Single-Cycle processor (this code is provided for reference only and should not be used in the exercise below):
+The following C code is intended to run on the Ripes Pipelined processor (this code is provided for reference only and should not be used in the exercise below):

 ```
 for ( n = 0; n < 8; n ++ ) {